-Robina Annual Conference
+Robina Institute Annual Conference

 Reversing Mass Punishment in America

-While the United States is the undisputed leader of incarceration rates worldwide, little attention has been paid to other forms of punishment in which America has become a leader including community supervision, revocations from supervision to prison, economic penalties, and collateral consequences of conviction.
+While the United States is the undisputed leader in incarceration rates worldwide, little attention has been paid to other forms of punishment in which America has become a leader including community supervision, revocations from supervision to prison, economic penalties, and collateral consequences of conviction.
 As an example, the Robina Institute’s comparative research of probation rates between American states and European countries finds that, on average, U.S. probation rates are as much as five times higher than that of Europe.
 Thus, the issue in America is one of mass punishment, not just mass incarceration.

 Since 2011, the Robina Institute has conducted original research in sentencing law and policy that examines this trend toward mass punishment.
-Our work has focused on studying probation and parole practices and revocations across the United States— in both rural and urban communities; researching and publishing information about the impacts of criminal history enhancements; and providing a unique, online resource that gives an in-depth look at state and federal sentencing guidelines systems.
-The conference examined some of the issues that contribute to mass punishment and discuss ways in which we can reverse this alarming trend and also reduce racial disproportionality.
+Our work has focused on studying probation and parole practices and revocations across the United States—in both rural and urban communities; researching and publishing information about the impacts of criminal history enhancements; and providing a unique, online resource that gives an in-depth look at state and federal sentencing guidelines systems.
+The conference examined some of the issues that contribute to mass punishment and discussed ways in which we can reverse this alarming trend and also reduce racial disproportionality.

 Agenda

-8:00 a.m. |
+8:00 a.m.

-9:00 a.m. |
+9:00 a.m.

-Welcome Justice Kathleen Blatz, former Chief Justice, Minnesota Supreme Court; Chair, Robina Foundation |
+Justice Kathleen Blatz, former Chief Justice, Minnesota Supreme Court; Chair, Robina Foundation

-9:05 a.m. |
+9:05 a.m.

-Conference Introduction: Professor Richard S. Frase (University of Minnesota Law School) |
+Professor Richard Frase, University of Minnesota Law School

-Keynote Address-- Locking Up Our Own: Crime and Punishment in Black America Professor James Forman, Jr. (Yale Law School)
+Locking Up Our Own: Crime and Punishment in Black America

 Marion Barry, Maxine Waters, Eric Holder, and Johnnie Cochran are not names you would associate with the staggering incarceration rates plaguing black and minority communities across the country.
 Yet, as James Forman, Jr. writes in his critically-acclaimed new book, Locking Up Our Own, it's undeniable that the urgency and good-intentioned politics of black leaders in the 1970s, 80s, and 90s, as they sought to reduce crime and curb out-of-control drug addiction, has unspooled now, decades later, into a devastating tally of young men whose lives have been lost to the penal system.
 Weaving data and history with human stories, Forman’s book builds on his work as a public defender in Washington, D.C., a founder of a charter school for incarcerated teens, and a law professor.

-Break |
+Break

-Plenary: American Exceptionalism in Mass Punishment Professor Kevin R. Reitz (University of Minnesota Law School)
+Professor Kevin R. Reitz, University of Minnesota Law School

 In the mid- and late twentieth century, the United States diverged markedly from other Western nations first in its high rates of serious violent crime and soon after in the severity of its criminal punishments.
 This has left a legacy of American exceptionalism in crime and punishment for the new century.
 It is well known that the United States has the highest incarceration rate in the world with a nationwide rate seven times the Western European average.
 Less well known, U.S. probation and parole supervision rates now stand at 5-to-10 times the European average.
 Moreover, economic sanctions have expanded in many American jurisdictions, and are increasingly used as revenue sources for local governments, courts, and criminal justice agencies.
 These uses of economic penalties are not replicated in other advanced democracies.
 Finally, all states and the federal government have adopted hundreds of civil disabilities that are applied to ex-offenders, called “collateral consequences of conviction.”
 Once again, the breadth and weight of these civil measures appear to be unique to America.